JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **Printed on the tablet being held by the Statue of Liberty is July IV, MDCCLXXVI**.
+And here is a just a random fact -  **Over 175 million cubic yards of earth was removed for the creation of the Panama Canal**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)